kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/103-docker-basics.md

 - `docker container stop <container>`: Stop a running container.
 - `docker container rm <container>`: Remove a stopped container.
 - `docker image rm <image>`: Remove an image from your local machine.
+## Docker Naming convention
+Docker naming conventions are useful for maintaining consistency and clarity when working with containers.
+Here are some common naming conventions for Docker containers, images, and other related entities:

+Images:

+- Use lowercase letters.
+- Use hyphens to separate words.
+- Include a version tag.
+Example: myapp-image:latest

+Containers:

+- Use a meaningful name related to the service or application.
+- Avoid using generic names like "container1" or "web".
+- Include a unique identifier (e.g., a random string or an index) if running multiple instances of the same image.
+Example: web-app-instance1

+Services:

+- Similar to container names, use a meaningful name.
+- Include a unique identifier if running multiple instances.
+Example: web-app-service

+Volumes:

+- Reflect the purpose of the volume.
+- Use lowercase letters and hyphens.
+Example: data-volume

+Networks:

+- Use a descriptive name related to the network's purpose.
+- Example: backend-network

+Compose files:

+- Use a name related to the project or application.
+- Include a version number if needed.
+Example: myapp-compose.yml